DianaBorrego/DPGraphJ/README.md

 ## Getting started with an example

 For solving a Dynamic Programming problem, you have to implement some specific code.
-Let's go through the steps with the example of the *equipment replacement*, which is stated as follows:
+Let's go through the steps with the example of the [equipment replacement](https://github.com/DianaBorrego/DPGraphJ/tree/main/DPGraphJ_examples/src/equipment_replacement), which is stated as follows:

 The problem seeks to determine an optimal replacement policy for a single piece of equipment of age *i* over a time horizon of *n* units.
 We assume: